 Their blueberry picking season starts in early July and goes on into October.
 Prime blueberry picking is from mid July to mid August.

-Travel Pro Tip: If you enjoy blueberries and love festivals, then trek on up to Downeast Maine for the Annual Machias Wild Blueberry Festival in August every year!
+✰ OUTSIDER TIP ✰ If you enjoy blueberries and love festivals, then trek on up to Downeast Maine for the Annual Machias Wild Blueberry Festival in August every year!
 Crafts, musical entertainment, road race, pie-eating contest, food, kids’ activities, and more!

-Have you been to Wild Blueberry Land?
+What is Wild Blueberry Land?

 While you’re in Maine, don’t forget to visit the Blueberry Dome at Wild Blueberry Land in Columbia Falls.
 This unique roadside attraction stocks anything and everything ‘blueberry’!